-Any employee who feels harassed should report so that any violation of this policy can be corrected promptly.
-Any harassing conduct, even a single incident, can be addressed under this policy.
+Any employee or covered individual who feels harassed is encouraged to should report the behavior so that any violation of this policy can be corrected promptly.
+Any harassing conduct, even a single incident, can be discrimination addressed and is covered by under this policy.

-Examples of sexual harassment
+Examples of Sexual Harassment

-The following describes some of the types of acts that may be unlawful sexual harassment and that are strictly prohibited:
+The following describes some of the types of acts that may be unlawful sexual harassment and that are strictly prohibited.
+This list is just a sample of behaviors and should not be considered exhaustive.
+Any employee who believes they have experienced sexual harassment, even if it does not appear on this list, should feel encouraged to report it:

-- Physical acts of a sexual nature, such as: - Touching, pinching, patting, kissing, hugging, grabbing, brushing against another employee's body or poking another employee's body;
+- Physical acts of a sexual nature, such as: - Touching, pinching, patting, kissing, hugging, grabbing, brushing against another employee's body or poking another employee's body; or - Rape, sexual battery, molestation or attempts to commit these assaults, which may be considered criminal conduct outside the scope of this policy (please contact local law enforcement if you wish to pursue criminal charges). - Unwanted sexual comments, advances or propositions, such as: - Requests for sexual favors accompanied by implied or overt threats concerning the target's job performance evaluation, a promotion or other job benefits; or detriments;

-- Rape, sexual battery, molestation or attempts to commit these assaults. - Unwanted sexual advances or propositions, such as: - Requests for sexual favors accompanied by implied or overt threats concerning the target's job performance evaluation, a promotion or other job benefits or detriments; - Subtle or obvious pressure for unwelcome sexual activities. - Sexually oriented gestures, noises, remarks or jokes, or comments about a person's sexuality or sexual experience, which create a hostile work environment. - Sex stereotyping occurs when conduct or personality traits are considered inappropriate simply because they may not conform to other people's ideas or perceptions about how individuals of a particular sex should act or look. - Sexual or discriminatory displays or publications anywhere in the workplace, such as: - Displaying pictures, posters, calendars, graffiti, objects, promotional material, reading materials or other materials that are sexually demeaning or pornographic.
-This includes such sexual displays on workplace computers or cell phones and sharing such displays while in the workplace. - Hostile actions taken against an individual because of that individual's sex, sexual orientation, gender identity and the status of being transgender, such as: - Interfering with, destroying or damaging a person's workstation, tools or equipment, or otherwise interfering with the individual's ability to perform the job; - Sabotaging an individual's work; - Bullying, yelling, name-calling.
+- This can include sexual advances/pressure placed on a service industry employee by customers or clients, especially those industries where hospitality and tips are essential to the customer/employee relationship; - o Subtle or obvious pressure for unwelcome sexual activities; or - o Repeated requests for dates or romantic gestures, including gift-giving. - Sexually oriented gestures, noises, remarks or jokes, or questions or comments about a person's sexuality or sexual experience, or romantic history which create a hostile work environment.
+This is not limited to interactions in person.
+Remarks made over virtual platforms and in messaging apps when employees are working remotely can create a similarly hostile work environment. - Sex stereotyping, which occurs when someone's conduct or personality traits are judged based on considered inappropriate simply because they may not conform to other people's ideas or perceptions about how individuals of a particular sex should act or look; - o Remarks regarding an employee's gender expression, such as wearing a garmet typically associated with a different gender identity; or - O Asking employees to take on traditionally gendered roles, such as asking a women to serve meeting refreshments when it is not part of, or appropriate to, her job duties. - Sexual or discriminatory displays or publications anywhere in the workplace, such as: - Displaying pictures, posters, calendars, graffiti, objects, promotional material, reading materials or other materials that are sexually demeaning or pornographic.
+This includes such sexual displays on workplace computers or cell phones and sharing such displays while in the workplace. - This also extends to the virtual or remote workspace and can include having such materials visible in the background of one's home during a virtual meeting. - Hostile actions taken against an individual because of that individual's sex, sexual orientation, gender identity or gender expression and the status of being transgender, such as: - Interfering with, destroying or damaging a person's workstation, tools or equipment, or otherwise interfering with the individual's ability to perform the job; - o Sabotaging an individual's work; - o Bullying, yelling, name-calling; - o Intentional misuse of an individual's preferred pronouns; or - Creating different expectations for individuals based on their perceived identities; - Dress codes that place more emphasis on women's attire; - Leaving parents/caregivers out of meetings.